maxcoh3n/cse110-w21-group10/index.md

 > Hello!
 My name is Noah Todd, I'm a third-year Computer Engineering major in Warren College.
 I enjoy playing video games and spending time with my friends and family.
 On campus, I'm involved as a Campus Ambassador, where I give tours and reach out to prospective students!
 Currently I'm exploring FinTech as a potential career path! <br/>

 Click [here](https://nwtodd.github.io/) for Noah's github page.

-#### Navid
-> My name is Navid Kazimi, I'm a senior student majoring in Computer Science and affiliated with sixth college.
-My favorite place to study before pandemic was Geisel library.
-Moreover, because of social distancing I had to come up with new ideas.
-As a result,I decided to go to the La Jolla downtown beach and relax and study my school subjects.
-I also like to play soccer and watch soccer games, especially when Juventus is playing.
-Another example,I enjoy learning new programming languages by Mosh in youtube, currently learning about SQL language.
-My favorite language is Java, and C+.
-Thank you everyone. <br/>

-Click [here](https://nkazimi.github.io/) for Navid's github page.

 [Group Video]()